• Courses

 }

-If the Vimeo player is embedded in the page, this variable will return true.
+If the page has a Vimeo player embedded in it, this variable will return true.

 Step 2.
 Vimeo Auto-Event Listener